-Every agency in government, military, economy, social organization, factory, farm, and geographic area has an embedded KWP political committee, although each is slightly different in its structure.215 The OGD controls all of these elements, which, in turn, strengthens the Monolithic Leadership System (MLS) and the MGS,216 both of which are core to the ruling system of the Supreme Leader.
+Every agency in government, military, economy, social organization, factory, farm, and geographic area has an embedded KWP political committee, although each is slightly different in its structure.
+The OGD controls all of these elements, which, in turn, strengthens the Monolithic Leadership System (MLS) and the MGS, to both of which are core to the ruling system of the Supreme Leader.

-The KWP Charter states that "Every Party committee at every level is the highest guidance element in any organization and serves that organization as its political staff."217 The regional Party Committee Secretariat, as a standing committee, parallels the central Party EPB.
+The KWP Charter states that "Every Party committee at every level is the highest guidance element in any organization and serves that organization as its political staff."
+The regional Party Committee Secretariat, as a standing committee, parallels the central Party EPB.
 The regional secretariat is made up of a local Party responsible chairman and a varying number of other vice-chairmen.
 The exact number of members in the secretariat varies by region.
 Typically, provincial Party Committees have three to five vice-chairmen and city or county committees have two or three chairmen.
 The vice-chairman for organization and the vice-chairman for propaganda and agitation play a critical role in every provincial, city, county, and city district Party Committee.
 In most cases, the vice-chairman for labor organization is also present.
-There is usually no vice-chairman for economic issues at these levels, but South Pyongan Province has a vice-chairman for agriculture.
-Furthermore, provinces with a major military industry sector have a vice-chairman for machine industries.218
+There is usually no vice-chairman for economic issues at these levels, but South Pyongan Province has a vice-chairman for agricul-